yufree/daily/content/about.md

 - Update everyday via a automated process

-- Use Github PR to control posts
+- Use Github PR API to control posts

 - Re-direct to the orginal pages by click title in the homepage